Report: Tremaine Edmunds to sign four-year deal with Chicago Bears

 People are also reading…

-The Bills extended fellow linebacker Matt Milano on Sunday, hinting that it could be hard to keep Edmunds as well.
+The Bills extended fellow linebacker Matt Milano on Sunday, hinting that that the Bills could be anticipating losing Edmunds.
 Ultimately, Edmunds' strong play gave him the chance to cash in with another team.
 The Bears are also signing linebacker T.J.
 Edwards to a three-year deal, per multiple reports, taking another solid free-agent linebacker off the market.

 Edmunds calls the plays for the defense, and his range and athletic ability made him one of the top free-agent linebackers.